EventStore/documentation/docs/server/5.0.8/http-api/deleting-a-stream.md

----
-sinceVersion: 2.0.1
----

 # Deleting a stream

 ## Soft deleting

 To delete a stream over the Atom interface, issue a `DELETE` request to the resource.

-:::: el-tabs type="border-card"
+:::: code-group
-::: el-tab label="Request"
+::: code Request
-<<< @/docs/server/5.0.8/http-api/sample-code/delete-stream/deleted-stream.sh
+<<< @/docs/server/5.0.8/http-api/sample-code/delete-stream/delete-stream.sh
 :::
-::: el-tab label="Response"
+::: code Response
-<<< @/docs/server/5.0.8/http-api/sample-code/delete-stream/deleted-stream-response.txt
+<<< @/docs/server/5.0.8/http-api/sample-code/delete-stream/delete-stream-response.http
 :::
 ::::

 By default when you delete a stream, EventStoreDB soft deletes it.
 This means you can recreate it later by setting the `$tb` metadata section in the stream.
 If you try to `GET` a soft deleted stream you receive a 404 response:

-:::: el-tabs type="border-card"
+:::: code-group
-::: el-tab label="Request"
+::: code Request
 <<< @/docs/server/5.0.8/http-api/sample-code/delete-stream/get-deleted-stream.sh
 :::
-::: el-tab label="Response"
+::: code Response
-<<< @/docs/server/5.0.8/http-api/sample-code/delete-stream/get-deleted-stream-response.txt
+<<< @/docs/server/5.0.8/http-api/sample-code/delete-stream/get-deleted-stream-response.http
 :::
 ::::

 You can recreate the stream by appending new events to it (like creating a new stream):

-:::: el-tabs type="border-card"
+:::: code-group
-::: el-tab label="Request"
+::: code Request
 <<< @/docs/server/5.0.8/http-api/sample-code/write-event-append.sh#curl
 :::
-::: el-tab label="Response"
+::: code Response
-<<< @/docs/server/5.0.8/http-api/sample-code/write-event-append.sh#response
+<<< @/docs/server/5.0.8/http-api/sample-code/write-event-append.http
 :::
 ::::